About Site C

 Facts

-The impacts of the proposed dam extend far beyond the Peace River.
-Two major tributaries of the Peace with historic significance to the WMFN, the Halfway and Moberly Rivers, would be back-flooded up to 28 km, and numerous smaller tributaries would also be submerged.
+The impacts of the proposed dam extend beyond the Peace River.
+Two major tributaries of the Peace, with historic significance to the West Moberly First Nations (WMFN), the Halfway and Moberly Rivers, would be back-flooded 14 and 10 km respectively and numerous smaller tributaries would also be submerged.

 The Peace River is a crucial migration route for the bull trout, a blue-listed species, of special concern (formerly vulnerable), in British Columbia.